MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 ## Choose an AI tool

 Use your favorite AI chatbot for this.
-I found ChatGPT3, Bing, and Google Bard all handle foreign languages well.
+I found ChatGPT, Bing, and Google Bard all handle foreign languages well.
 I have an article on tradeoffs between them and with links to each, if you like - [AI chatbot options in 2023](https://michaelcurrin.github.io/coding-blog/2023/10/28/ai-tools.html).

 To hear the speech spoken to you, you can use Bard with the speech icon.
 But I found it sounds artificial.